 Horses, just like humans and other animals, need routine wellness exams.
 The exams can help catch health problems before they become critical or life-threatening.
 During a wellness exam, the veterinarian can examine the horse and look for potential issues.

 The vet will listen to the animal’s heart and lungs and examine the abdomen and other parts of the body.
-The vet will take the horse’s temperature, examine the eyes, lymph nodes, limbs, and joints.
+The vet will take the horse’s temperature, and examine the eyes, lymph nodes, limbs, and joints.
 Following are some FAQs on a wellness exam for your horse.

 The veterinarian will conduct a thorough physical check on the horse during the wellness exam.
 The vet will examine the body shape, legs, ears, eyes, skin, coat, gums, and other body parts.
 The exam will also check the animal’s stance, walk, and mood.